microsoft/TypeScript-Website/packages/documentation/copy/en/reference/JSX.md

 ## The JSX function return type

-By default, JSX functions must return the `JSX.Element` type.
+By default, function components must return `JSX.Element | null`.
 However, this doesn’t always represent runtime behaviour.
 As of TypeScript 5.1, you can specify `JSX.ElementType` to override what is a valid JSX component type.
-The default looks something like this.
+The default looks something like this:

 ```ts
 namespace JSX {